Joaquín Torres-García: 1930

-He returned to Montevideo in April 1934 for the first time since childhood.
+He returned to Montevideo in April 1934 for the first time after forty-three years.

 In August of that year, Torres-García exhibited paintings, sculptures and the work of the Cercle et Carre group and reedited the magazine as Circulo y Cuadrado.

 He published Historia de mi vida (Story of My Life) an autobiographical novel, in 1937.

+Joaquín Torres-García was invited and sent a work to Paris for the exhibition Origines et développement de l’art international indépendant: De Cézanne à l’Art Non Figuratif, held at the Musée du Jeu de Paume from July 30 to October 31, 1937.
+Artists that participated included Matisse, Picasso, González, Miró, Mondrian, Kandinsky, Klee, Arp, Pevsner, Gabo, Hélion, etc.

-Two years later, Torres-García began work on the pink-granite Monumento Cosmico, a representative work from this period.
+In 1938 Torres-García began work on a pink granite monument for a park in the city of Montevideo called Monumento Cosmico, a representative work from this period.

 1940

-Torres-García announced the closing of the Association of Constructive Arte school in the last of 500 lectures he gave between 1934 and 1940.
-In 1941, he published Ciudad sin Nombre (A City With No Name).
-Torres-García presented a solo exhibition at the Society of Architects of Uruguay in November of that year.
-In July 1942, he received a visit from Committee of Inter-American Relations curator Lincoln Kirstein and Nelson A. Rockefeller.
-Torres-García founded the Taller Torres Garcia, similar to the European Bauhaus, two years later; the school included future artists Olga Piria, Gonzalo Fonseca, José Gurvich, Alceu Ribeiro, Julio Alpuy, Raquel Orzuj, Lily Salvo and his sons, Horacio and Augusto.
-Torres-García returned to the maternity theme from his 1914 Barcelona mural that year, creating a mural for the Sindicato Médico del Uruguay; he also painted seven monumental mural frescoes for the Hospital Saint Bois tuberculosis sanitarium.
-Torres-García died on 8 August 1949 while preparing two exhibitions: one at the Sidney Janis Gallery in New York and other at the Pan American Union in Washington.
-He died of a heart attack.
+He gave more than 500 lectures between 1934 and 1940.

+In 1941 he published A City with No Name and later that year presented a solo exhibition at the Society of Arquitects of Uruguay.

+He was visited by Lincoln Kirstein, curator for the Committee of Inter-American Relations, and by Nelson A. Rockefeller.

+He founded the Taller Torres-García, conceived along principles comparable to the European Bauhaus.
+Among its members were Olga Piria, Gonzalo Fonseca, José Gurvich, Alceu Ribeiro, Julio Alpuy, Raquel Orzuj, Lily Salvo, and his sons Horacio and Augusto.

+During that time, he revisited the theme of maternity, which he had first explored in his 1914 Barcelona mural, creating a new piece for the Uruguayan Medical Association and completing seven large frescoes for the Saint Bois Hospital, a tuberculosis sanatorium.

+Torres-García died on 8 August 1949 while preparing two exhibitions, one at the Sidney Janis Gallery in New York and another at the Pan American Union in Washington.

 Influences and legacy

-Influenced by European, North American and South American modern art, his work evolved into a more abstract structure; Picasso, seven years younger, was a follower.
-Joan Miró was a student of Torres-García in Barcelona who acknowledged his teacher's influence, and Torres-García's constructive paintings influenced the evolution of American geometric abstraction.
+Influenced by African art––as well as Oceanic and ancient Iberian art, his work moved steadily toward an abstract, structural language rooted in proportion, geometry, and universal form.
+Picasso, seven years his junior, followed closely the formal clarity and symbolic construction that Torres-García had already developed.
+Joan Miró studied with him in Barcelona and later openly credited his teacher's influence, especially in achieving a balance between structure and poetic expression.
+In the United States, Torres-García's constructive paintings—combining grid, symbol, and architecture—anticipated and helped shape the rise of American geometric abstraction, offering a model that bridged European modernism with a new transatlantic visual language.
+Many artists admired and studied his work, which was extensively exhibited in New York and Europe posthumously, such as Louise Nevelson, Adolph Gottlieb, and Barnett Newman.